daytwo/craft-cookiemng/docs/gtm-integration.md

 - Data Layer variables for `consentGranted`, `consentDenied`, `eventId`, and `eventSource`
 - Helper Custom JS variables that flatten granted/denied categories into comma-separated strings
 - Consent triggers for analytics/advertising/personalization and `custom_consent` (ready, applied, revoked)
-- Three paused example tags that illustrate how to fire on initial consent, mid-session opt-in, and revocation cleanup
+- Paused example tags covering GA4 pageviews (prior + opt-in), LinkedIn Insight, GA4 form events, Google Ads conversions, and consent revocation cleanup

 To import it:

 1. In GTM, go to **Admin → Container → Import Container**.
 2. Choose the JSON file and select either *Existing workspace* (Merge, overwrite conflicting) or create a new workspace.
 3. Review the summary so you understand which variables/triggers/tags will be created.
+4. After import, open each example tag and set **Advanced Settings → Tag firing options → Once per page** (the API no longer accepts this flag in JSON exports).
-4. Publish after replacing the placeholder HTML in the example tags with your production analytics/marketing tags.
+5. Replace the placeholder HTML in the example tags with your production analytics/marketing tags and publish.

 ## 3. Create Helpful Data Layer Variables